andreicioban/Blog-posts-Fullstack-JS/README.md

    `npm install -g yo generator-web-starter-kit` - requires Node, Gulp, Ruby and Sass

-  We will not get into details with this one because of the lack of experience of the writer with this tool, also because it wold become a little repetitve.
+  We will not get into details with this one because of the lack of experience of the writer with this tool, also because it wold become a little repetitive.

+### Important notice

+  At the writing time the last stable version of node is *told* to be 0.12, but a lot of tools reviewed in this article will fail with this version.
+I recommand you to install node version 0.10, and use [nvm](https://github.com/creationix/nvm) to mange your node versions.

 ## Conclusion

   This was a quick review of some great tools that come in handy to a modern web developer.
-It was intended to make the tools and their aplicability to be known to you and to get you a quick start.
+It was intended to make the tools and their applicability to be known to you and to get you a quick start.
 There's a lot of other tools or plugins related to the ones reviewed in this post that are waiting to be discovered.

   Congratulations if you make it trough here, and you're willing to spend a little more time to master the tools presented above, then you are a less busy developer.